jlutran/sftpcloudfs/README.md

     --keystone-endpoint-type=ENDPOINT_TYPE
                           Endpoint type to be used in Keystone auth,
                           default: publicURL
+    --storage-policy=STORAGE_POLICY
-    --config=CONFIG       Use an alternative configuration file
+                          Swift storage policy to be used (optional) Access to other containers will be denied --config=CONFIG       Use an alternative configuration file

 The default location for the configuration file is /etc/sftpcloudfs.conf.